Because What You Want & What You Get Are Two Completely Different Things Tour

-The Because What You Want & What You Get Are Two Completely Different Things Tour is a concert tour by the American hard rock band Guns N' Roses.
+The ' was a concert tour by the American hard rock band Guns N' Roses.
 It began on May 1, 2025, in Incheon, South Korea, and concluded on November 8, 2025, in Mexico City, Mexico.

-It is the first tour with the band's new drummer Isaac Carpenter following the departure of longtime drummer Frank Ferrer, who left Guns N' Roses on March 19, 2025.
+It was the first tour with the band's new drummer Isaac Carpenter following the departure of longtime drummer Frank Ferrer, who left Guns N' Roses on March 19, 2025.

+The tour has grossed $144.3 million from 41 shows and was attended by more than 1.31 million people, making it one of the highest grossing and most attended tours of 2025.

+Set list

+The following set list is taken from the concert held on 1 May 2025, in Incheon.
+It may not represent all concerts for the duration of the tour.